-This bill amends Florida Statutes to enhance disability provisions for firefighters, law enforcement officers, and correctional officers.
-It introduces definitions for terms such as "employing agency" and "heart disease," and clarifies that a previously conducted physical examination can satisfy the requirement for a presumption of disability related to tuberculosis, heart disease, or hypertension.
+This bill amends Florida Statutes to enhance disability provisions for firefighters, law enforcement officers, and correctional officers, particularly concerning conditions like tuberculosis, heart disease, and hypertension.
+It introduces new definitions for terms such as "employing agency" and "heart disease," and clarifies that a previously conducted physical examination can satisfy the requirement for a presumption of disability.
 The bill also removes obsolete language and makes technical changes to existing statutes.
-Specifically, it allows law enforcement and correctional officers to use a physical examination from a former employer to claim a presumption of disability if they did not undergo a preemployment physical examination with their current agency.
+Specifically, it allows law enforcement and correctional officers to use physical examinations from former employers under certain conditions, ensuring that these examinations meet the necessary health standards.

 Statutes affected: S 330 Filed: 112.18, 943.13